 - While the meatballs are baking, combine the ingredients for the mustard sauce in a bowl.
 Taste, and add more salt or mustard to your preference.

-These can be made in advance, baked, then kept in the fridge for a few days.
+These can be made in advance, baked, then kept in the fridge for a few days or the freezer for several months.
 Bake again at 300F until the cheese is gooey, and serve with the dipping sauce.

 If not using kosher salt, decrease the quantity of salt by half and taste for seasoning after the meatballs are baked.